 - ATM/debit or credit card information

 - Banking information (account number, routing number).

 Helpful tips to avoid getting hooked

 - No reputable organization will ever ask you for confidential information via e-mail.

 - Never respond to an e-mail from a source you are not 100 percent sure of.
 When in doubt, call them.

 - Never be afraid to call the company.
 If they want your information, they should be able to take it over the phone.

 - Even if you do call a company, it doesn’t hurt to ask why they need to collect certain information.

 - Always check the authenticity of a Web site before you provide any of your personal information.

 - Never click on a link in a suspicious e-mail because it may take you to a malicious site.
-Open a new browser window and type in the link manually.
+Open a new browser window and navigate to the page yourself.